Practical tips on how to distract yourself and create new routines in order to stop smoking, from people who've done it!

 "This might sound weird but I ate pumpkin seeds every time I felt like having a cigarette, it helped me forget about going out for a cigarette and also kept my hands busy.
 I quit cold turkey and re-learned how to do things like have a coffee without a cigarette." – Jane

 2 bonus tips from Quitline counsellors

 We also asked a couple of our Quitline counsellors for their best tips on how to work your way through a craving or relax your mind and body during a stressful time:

-Create a new downtime distraction by eating a piece of fruit that keeps your hands busy – an orange, grapefruit, apple or a mandarin, for example, take a bit of time to peel.
+Create a new downtime distraction by eating a piece of fruit that keeps your hands busy – an orange, grapefruit or apple for example, take a bit of time to peel.

 Touch can relax your mind and body

 Touch activates the parasympathetic nervous system which can help to regulate your immune system and much more.
 Touch stimulates the release of oxytocin and that can lower stress hormone levels.